yassinelakhdachi/ai_analyst/Artificial Intelligence Overview/IBM Watson Overview/guide.md

     - Watson Assistant
     - Discovery

     Watson imported Woodside’s entire 30-year base of 38,000 engineering documents and keeps learning with new experiences.
 Employees communicate with Watson in natural language.
-From the answers, employees can derive new insights and make better decisions.
+From the answers, employees can derive new  and make better decisions.

     To learn more about the solution that Woodside Energy built with IBM Watson, see “Preserving institutional wisdom” at [https://www.ibm.com/watson/stories/woodside](https://www.ibm.com/watson/stories/woodside)